8 Best Puerto Rico All-Inclusive Resorts for Families in 2024

 Parador Guanica 1929 is a no-frills resort with moderate prices, but it does offer an inclusive meal package covering breakfast, lunch, and dinner (Photo: Shutterstock)

 Paradors are small (and typically family-owned) inns found throughout Puerto Rico.
-One great example is Parador Guanica 1929, which offers basic accommodations at a very affordable price relative to other Puerto Rico all-inclusive resorts.
+One great example is Parador Guanica 1929, which offers basic accommodations at a very affordable price compared to other Puerto Rico all-inclusive resorts.
 Parador Guanica 1929 is a nice but no-frills hotel that’s a real bargain for families.
-Consider it a great place for your family to bunk for a night or two and use as a home base for exploring the island.
+Consider it a great place for your family to bunk down after long days out around the island.

 8. Club Seabourne Hotel